WAMAWAMA/WAMA_Modules/README.md

 ## 2. How to build a network modularly?

-A network can be split into few modules, such like
+Building a network must follow the following paradigm:

+***'Design the architecture according to the tasks, and pick the right modules for the designed architecture'***

+So, networks for different tasks can be designed modularly such as:
  - vgg = vgg_encoder + cls_head
  - Unet = encoder + decoder + seg_ead
  - resnet = resnet_encoder + cls_head